 There's no single best Medicare plan for expensive prescriptions.
 The right choice depends on which drugs you take, which tier those drugs land on in a given plan's formulary, and what your total out-of-pocket costs would be across the year.

-Utah's ADRC runs free Medicare counseling through the SHIP program.
-A counselor can help you run a side-by-side comparison of Utah drug plans based on your actual prescriptions at no cost to you.
+Pennsylvania's APPRISE runs free Medicare counseling through the SHIP program.
+A counselor can help you run a side-by-side comparison of Pennsylvania drug plans based on your actual prescriptions at no cost to you.
 If you're on a limited income, the Extra Help program (also called the Low Income Subsidy) can significantly reduce Part D costs and is worth checking.

 For you, this means looking beyond the monthly premium and pulling up your actual drug list before choosing a Part D or Medicare Advantage plan, because the formulary tier your medications land on will likely drive more of your annual cost than the premium will.